-Quantitative modeling involves the various empirical and theoretical analytic models that are used to interpret research data or to make managerial decisions.
-Such models include econometric models, optimization models for managerial decision making, and more elaborate choice and scaling models.
-Relevant knowledge includes articles published in journals such as the Journal of Marketing Research, Marketing Science, Management Science, QME, and related articles in economics and statistics journals.
+Quantitative modeling involves empirical and theoretical analytic models that are used to interpret data or to make managerial decisions.
+Such models include econometric models, optimization models for managerial decision making, and more elaborate choice models.
+Relevant knowledge includes articles published in journals such as Journal of Marketing Research, Marketing Science, Management Science, Quantitative Marketing and Economics, and related articles in economics and statistics journals.